-The Queer Research and Advocacy Center at VCU, known as the Q Collective, is a creative and intellectual hub in support of LGBTQIA+ artistic and scholarly activities among faculty, staff, students and the Greater Richmond community.
+The Queer Research and Advocacy Center, known as the Q Collective, serves as a creative and intellectual hub in support of LGBTQIA+ artistic and scholarly activities among faculty, staff, students and the Greater Richmond community.
 The Q Collective supports LGBTQIA+ research, scholarship and advocacy; and works to inform and serve the community.
 The creation of the Q Collective establishes VCU as a national leader in a rapidly growing and evolving field.
 The Q Collective emphasizes a commitment to VCU’s values of diversity and inclusion.

-Scholarship and advocacy
+Research, Scholarship and Advocacy

-Communication and collaboration
+Communication and Collaboration